P25 radios have major security flaws, say researchers

 A public safety land mobile radio standard for interoperability has major security vulnerabilities, finds a paper by University of Pennsylvania researchers.

 The paper, presented August 10 at the Usenix Security Symposium in San Francisco, details how a P25 radios can be easily jammed with a low-power attack and finds that it would be "trivial for an adversary to masquerade as a legitimate user" and inject false voice traffic.

-Researchers, led by computer science associate professor Matt Blaze, also find that federal law enforcement users of P25 radios have transmitted highly sensitive data in the clear when they thought they were using encryption.
+Researchers, led by computer scientist Matt Blaze, also find that federal law enforcement users of P25 radios have transmitted highly sensitive data in the clear when they thought they were using encryption.